 B. Whenever Erica goes fishing, she turns loose everything that she catches.

-In this responsible example, B is the correct choice because Erica is setting fishies free.
+In this responsible example, B is the correct choice between lose and loose because Erica is setting fishies free.

 A. If LeBron keeps wearing Crocs all the time, he might lose his endorsement deal with Nike.

 B. If LeBron keeps wearing Crocs all the time, he might loose his endorsement deal with Nike.

 Here, A is the correct choice.
 King James’ devotion to Crocs (Who knew?) could cost him his Nike sponsorship.